invisiblek/mata_docs/index.rst

 -  You want fastboot up and running.
 Don’t even attempt any of this if you don’t.

 -  You will need a cable that *is not* the included cable.
-It can cause issues with Fastboot.
+The included cable can cause issues with Fastboot.

 -  Unlocked Bootloader and Critical Partitions